wise-ch/wastewater-influenza-dashboard/README.md

 docker push registry.ethz.ch/nadeaus/wastewater_re_shiny
 ```

-## R Scripts

-Core scripts:
-* `app/server.R`: Links the user interface with the instructions required to build and run the app.
-* `app/ui.R`: Defines the user interface for the dashboard.<br>

-Helper scripts:
-* `app/helper_code/reading_in/*.R`: Defines functions for reading in the raw wastewater and case data as well as R<sub>e</sub> estimates from various sources.
-SARS-CoV-2 data is from [EAWAG pages](https://sensors-eawag.ch/sars/overview.html).
-* `app/helper_code/plot_maker.R`: Calls the functions to read in the data.
-Further defines functions to plot cases, raw wastewater data and the estimated R<sub>e</sub>.

 ## Attribution

-This app was created by Taru Singhal based on work by Jana Huisman.
-It was modified by Sarah Nadeau.
-The data on which this app is based is generated and provided by collaborators at EAWAG.
+The code and app are based on prior work by Taru Singhal and Jana Huisman for SARS-CoV-2.
+The data on which this app is based is generated and provided by collaborators at EAWAG, the Canton Basel-Stadt, and the Swiss Federal Office of Public Health.